Caltech-Quantum-Learning-Theory/Caltech-Quantum-Learning-Theory.github.io/index.md

 * **Summary:** We introduced the fundamental problem of sensing a magnetic field with a spin sensor, which serves as a simple model for understanding the core principles of quantum learning.
 * **Lecture Notes:** [Digitized Notes: From Quantum Sensing to Learning](./materials/From_Quantum_Sensing_to_Learning.pdf)
 * **Reading & Resources:**
-    * **Background Reading:** To begin, please read the [Preface](./materials/Preface.pdf) and [Ch.
+    - **Background Reading:** To begin, please read the [Preface](./materials/Preface.pdf) and [Ch.
 1: Sneak Peek](./materials/Chapter-SneakPeek.pdf).
 For a refresher on quantum mechanics, review [Ch.
 2: Quantum Mechanics](./materials/Chapter-QuantumMechanics.pdf).
-    * **Concentration Inequalities:** A good starting point is [Markov's inequality](https://en.wikipedia.org/wiki/Markov%27s_inequality), which leads to more powerful tools like [Hoeffding's inequality](https://en.wikipedia.org/wiki/Hoeffding%27s_inequality).
+    - **Concentration Inequalities:** A good starting point is [Markov's inequality](https://en.wikipedia.org/wiki/Markov%27s_inequality), which leads to more powerful tools like [Hoeffding's inequality](https://en.wikipedia.org/wiki/Hoeffding%27s_inequality).
-    * **Inequalities Cheat Sheet:** A useful reference for inequalities can be found [here](https://www.lkozma.net/inequalities_cheat_sheet/ineq.pdf).
+    - **Inequalities Cheat Sheet:** A useful reference for inequalities can be found [here](https://www.lkozma.net/inequalities_cheat_sheet/ineq.pdf).
-    * **Improved Sensing Analysis:** The sensing time can be tightened.
+    - **Improved Sensing Analysis:** The sensing time can be tightened.
 A more detailed analysis using "Robust Phase Estimation" is in Section V of [this paper](https://arxiv.org/pdf/1502.02677).

 #### **Lecture 2: Sensing Lower Bounds & Quantum Many-Body Physics (Wed, Oct 1)**
 * **Summary:** We established a lower bound on sensing time, concluding our analysis of the magnetic field problem.
 We then reviewed quantum many-body physics from a quantum information perspective, covering local Hamiltonians, ground states, and tensor networks.
 * **Lecture Notes:** [Digitized Notes: From Quantum Sensing to Learning](./materials/From_Quantum_Sensing_to_Learning.pdf)
 * **Reading & Resources:**
-    * **Tensor Networks:** To understand the basic definitions and notation of tensor networks, read [Ch.
+    - **Tensor Networks:** To understand the basic definitions and notation of tensor networks, read [Ch.
 3: Tensor Networks](./materials/Chapter-TensorNetwork.pdf).
-    * **Tensor Decomposition:** To see how a single tensor can be decomposed via SVD, review the [Bonus Lecture: Tensor Networks & SVD](./materials/BonusLecture-SVDandTN.pdf).
+    - **Tensor Decomposition:** To see how a single tensor can be decomposed via SVD, review the [Bonus Lecture: Tensor Networks & SVD](./materials/BonusLecture-SVDandTN.pdf).
-    * **Practice Problems:**
+    - **Exercises:**
         1. Prove that any 1D short-range entangled state can be represented as a Matrix Product State (MPS).
         2. Prove that simulating a Z-basis measurement on an MPS with a polynomial bond dimension is classically efficient.

 ---

-## Grading & Homework Policy

-This course can be taken **pass/fail** or for a **letter grade**.
-A passing grade requires a final score of at least 60%.
+## Homeworks

-There will be **five problem sets** posted every two weeks.
+There will be **five problem sets** for this course.
 The grade will be based on the correctness, completeness, and clarity of your proofs.

 #### Homework Due Dates:
 1.  **HW 1:** Friday, October 17th